Battle of Inchon: Red Beach

+At 1724 eight LCVPs crossed the line of departure, carrying the first wave of the 5th Marines 1st and 2nd Battalions.
+Their objective was to seize Cemetery Hill, British Consulate Hill, and then Observatory Hill.
+Eight LSTs followed at 1800.
+Taplett on Wolmi Do would advance his 3d Battalion across the causeway in support.

 The Red Beach forces, made up of the Regimental Combat Team 5, which included the 3rd Battalion of the Republic of Korea Marine Corps (ROKMC), used ladders to scale the sea walls.
-Lieutenant Colonel Raymond L. Murray, serving as Commanding Officer of the 5th Marines, had the mission of seizing an area 3000 yd long and 1000 yd deep, extending from Cemetery Hill (northern) at the top down to the Inner Tidal Basin (near Tidal Basin at the bottom) and including the promontory in the middle called Observatory Hill.
+Lieutenant Colonel Raymond L. Murray, serving as commanding officer of the 5th Marines, had the mission of seizing an area 3000 yd long and 1000 yd deep, extending from Cemetery Hill (northern) at the top down to the Inner Tidal Basin (near Tidal Basin at the bottom) and including the promontory in the middle called Observatory Hill.
 (See Map) The 1st Battalion, 5th Marines would be on the left, against Cemetery Hill and northern half of Observatory Hill.
 The 2nd Battalion, 5th Marines would take the southern half of Observatory Hill and Inner Basin.

-Late on the afternoon of September 15, the LSTs approached Red Beach and as the lead ships, they came under heavy mortar and machine gun fire from KPA defenders on Cemetery Hill.
+Late on the afternoon of 15 September the LSTs approached Red Beach and as the lead ships, they came under heavy mortar and machine gun fire from KPA defenders on Cemetery Hill.
 Despite the concentrated fire, they disembarked assault troops and unloaded vital support equipment.
 In addition, their guns wiped out KPA batteries on the right flank of Red Beach.
 Three (USS King County, USS Lafayette County, and LST 973) of the eight LSTs took some hits from mortar and machine gun fire, which killed a sailor and injured a few others.
-The LSTs completed unloading and cleared the beach at high tide early on 16 September.

-After neutralizing KPA defenses at Incheon on the night of September 15, units from Red Beach opened the causeway to Wolmi-do, allowing the 3rd Battalion, 5th Marines and the tanks from Green Beach to enter the battle for Incheon.